sjas/haskell/README.md

     - `Tests` contains test function
     - `Main` contains test code for fast validation
-    - and all other files are implementations
+    - the other files are actual implementations

 ## compile